Julien-R44/tuyau/docs/content/docs/next-js.md

 export * from './api.js'
 ```

-As your project grows you will need to add more reference files here.
+As your project grows you may need to add more reference files here.